-Do you like your whites to be whiter (but not at all in a racist way) and a tonne more impactful?
-Then you, my friend, will enjoy what the PS4’s HDR games have in-store for you.
+Do you like your colours to be deeper and a tonne more impactful?
+Then you will enjoy what the PS4’s HDR games have in-store for you.

 With your new, slightly shinier system, you will need a 4K TV that can also handle HDR, or else the whole thing’s a bit pointless, really.
 You can use supersampling with your Pro on a 2K/1080 TV, but the difference is really not that noteworthy.
 After stumbling around Amazon for the 4K set you need, you will be able to experience high-dynamic-range for your HDR compatible PS4 Pro.

 What Is PS4 HDR & Do I Need It?

 So, what does HDR on your PS4 entail?
 The most basic explanation is subtle differences in visual quality, such as more complex primary colours that are better defined and designed to be more realistic.
 If you compare, for instance, HZD in non-HDR and in HDR, the HDR version looks tonnes more vivid, especially when out exploring its beautiful open world.

 It’s been around in photography for a while now; you may have even been able to use it on your smartphone.
 But with its adoption in gaming, don’t be surprised to see it become the norm before too long, especially as we move closer and closer to the next generation.